1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Abdominal Distension in Houston

-• Home remedies: Sip warm water or herbal tea, take gentle walks or do light stretches, eat slowly and in smaller portions
+• Home treatments: Take warm water or some herbal tea, take some walks or some simple stretching, eat slowly and in small portions.

-• Core-strengthening exercises or therapy: Physical therapy or targeted workouts to support abdominal muscles
+• Core-strengthening exercises/ Therapy: Physical therapy or special exercise to build abdominal muscles.

-• Diagnostic imaging and lab tests: Ultrasound, CT scans or blood tests to identify causes like ascites, hernias, or infections
+• Diagnostic imaging and laboratory testing: The ultrasound, computerized tomography scans (CT scans) or blood to identify causes including the ascites, hernia or infection.

 381